MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Statistics on the Generated Code Changes

 To further analyze the reasons behind the failure of test cases in these instances, we have quantified the distribution of the lengths of code changes in the unresolved instances, as shown in \Fig~\ref{fig:applied_part_change_col_dis}.
 From the figure, we observe that for unresolved instances, the framework tends to delete a larger number of lines while adding fewer lines, in contrast to the distribution of human-written changes.
 This discrepancy may point to different repair strategies or attitudes towards problem-solving, where the framework presented herein might prefer to reduce errors by removing potentially problematic code, whereas human developers may lean towards adding new code to address issues.

-Moreover, a comparison between \Tab~\ref{tab:stats_resolved_vs_gold} and \Tab~\ref{tab:stats_applied_vs_gold} reveals that the latter contains a higher overall number of files, hunks, and changed lines of code.
+Moreover, a comparison between the resolved instances and not resolved ones shown in \Tab~\ref{tab:stats_combined} reveals that the latter contains a higher overall number of files, hunks, and changed lines of code.
 These instances, involving more modification locations, correspond to more complex scenarios.
 This phenomenon suggests that the performance of our framework in resolving such complex issues requires further enhancement.

 Furthermore, the variability in difficulty across different software repositories may influence the effectiveness of code changes.
 To this end, we compile statistics on the resolved ratios in various software repositories, as shown in \Fig~\ref{fig:applied_resolved_ratio_per_repo}.
 From the figure, we observe that there is a significant variation in the resolved ratios across different repositories in our framework.
 Some repositories have a resolved ratio as high as $40\%$, while others are close to $0\%$.
 This suggests that the differences among various software such as code structure and coding style can impact the generation and application of the code change.